lmc-eu/spirit-design-system/CONTRIBUTING.md

 ### Manual testing

-For better testing experience we are using deploy previews on Netlify.
+For a better testing experience, we are using deploy previews on Netlify.
 If your modification affects the publishable code and when you create a PR, every push then will be deployed to Netlify.
 Netlify will create a deploy preview and you can test your changes there.
 Netlify will also attach a link to the deploy preview to your PR so you can easily access it.

 #### Readable Netlify links

-For better UI experience when searching for the deploy preview link, you can use this [Gist with userContent.css][netlify-preview-gist].
+For a better UI experience when searching for the deploy preview link, you can use this [Gist with userContent.css][netlify-preview-gist].

 ### Visual regression testing

 **Prerequisites:** [Docker][docker] 🐳

 You can run visual regression testing via `Makefile` in the project root.
-All commands will execute Docker command that starts [Playwright][playwright] in containerized environment.
+All commands will execute a Docker command that starts [Playwright][playwright] in a containerized environment.

 - Use `make test-e2e` to run the tests.
 - Use `make test-e2e-update` to update the snapshots.
-- Use `make test-e2e-report` to generate and serve report of visual regression testing.
-Find report URL in the terminal output.
+- Use `make test-e2e-report` to generate and serve a report of visual regression testing.
+Find a report URL in the terminal output.

-👉 Visual snapshots are generated based on platform, so we need to use same platform locally and on CI (GitHub Actions).
+👉 Visual snapshots are generated based on the platform, so we need to use the same platform locally and on CI (GitHub Actions).

-⚠️ Version number of the Playwright dependency must be the same in `package.json` file and in the `./bin/make/e2e.sh` to ensure that no additional Playwright dependencies will need to install (browsers are backed in the Docker image).
+⚠️ The version number of the [Playwright][playwright] dependency must be the same in `package.json` file and in the `./bin/make/e2e.sh` to ensure that no additional [Playwright][playwright] dependencies will need to install (browsers are backed in the Docker image).
 See https://playwright.dev/docs/docker.

 We run visual regression testing locally against our demo apps.
 Web and Web React packages are served using Vite.
-Web Twig package is served using Symfony app.
+Web Twig package is served using the Symfony app.

 We have two test suites and you can find them in the `./tests/e2e` directory:

 - `demo-homepages` - tests the homepages of our demo apps.
   - This test is used to verify that the demo apps are working properly and their homepages are not broken.
 - `demo-components-compare` - tests components' pages of our demo apps'.
-  - This test gets the list of components from file system for each package and then it goes through each component and compares its page in all demo apps.
+  - This test gets the list of components from the file system for each package and then it goes through each component and compares its page in all demo apps.
   - Only one screenshot is taken for each component.
 If you run the update command, only the last screenshot will be saved.

-👉 To save time and repository size, we test only in Chromium browser and only on desktop viewport.
+👉 To save time and repository size, we test only in the Chromium browser and only on the desktop viewport.

 #### On CI pipeline